SowmyaAji/SpellChecker/README.md

 'appel'

 #Output
-If an alphabet is repeated, the program tries to find another word with another alphabet that could be in place of the repeated alphabet.
-It also suggests the same word with transposed letters.
+If an alphabet is repeated, the program  tries to find another word with another alphabet that could be in place of the repeatedalphabet.
+It also suggests the word with transposed letters.

-('This maybe the word you are looking for: ', ['place', 'apple']) ('Options: ', ['paper', 'plant', 'space', 'apply', 'speak', 'peace'])
+('This maybe the word you are looking for: ', ['place', 'apple'])

+Valid options with just one alphabet or two alphabets that are different ('Options: ', ['paper', 'plant', 'space', 'apply', 'speak', 'peace'])

 #Input